Abdullaazimovs/Olx/README.md

-# OLX-like Platform with FastAPI, Docker, and JWT
+# OLX-like Platform with FastAPI, Docker, and JWT (In progress)

 This project is an OLX-like platform built using **FastAPI**, containerized with **Docker**, and using **JWT** for secure user authentication.
 It is designed to allow users to post, search, and manage listings, with a messaging feature for communication between buyers and sellers.